 But with persistence, you may achieve success.
-Once you discover a recipe your cat will eat, you must spike all future batches with a specially formulated amino acid and vitamin supplement that is intended to be mixed into homemade cat food.
+Once you discover a recipe your cat enjoys, you must spike all future batches with a specially formulated amino acid and vitamin supplement.
 The most popular brand is called VegeCat, which can be purchased online.
 Don’t spike your test batch of homemade cat food with these supplements until after your cat approves of the recipe.
 These supplements are expensive and it’s silly to waste them on a test-recipe batch that won’t be eaten.

-Some people will decide they want to cook for their cats, even if their animals are willing to eat commercially prepared vegan cat food.
 That’s because you’ll save a lot of money by preparing the food yourself instead of buying prepackaged vegan cat food.
-Vegan cat food is up to ten times more expensive than some conventional brands, so the amount of money you’ll save by preparing your own cat food is substantial, especially if you have more than one cat.
-If you go the homemade route, be sure to add in the supplement mixture to each batch of food you make, otherwise your cat is guaranteed to develop serious, life-threatening deficiencies.
+Commercial brands of vegan cat food are up to ten times more expensive than some conventional brands.
+So the amount of money you’ll save by preparing your own cat food is substantial, especially if you have more than one cat.
+If you go the homemade route, always add in the supplement mixture to each batch of food you make.
+Otherwise your cat is guaranteed to develop serious, life-threatening deficiencies.
 It takes under a half-hour of preparation to create a batch of food that will keep in the refrigerator for two weeks.

 Finally, keep in mind that some cats every bit as unwilling to go vegan as your uncle Frank.
 Try what you will, it’s just not going to happen.
 But with enough effort on your part, many cats will over time be willing to eat a 100-percent vegan diet.